Are you thinking about taking your family on an African safari?

 Victoria Falls, one of the most iconic tourist destinations in Zimbabwe, has a wide range of activities for children.
 Children in the age group 4-7 can enjoy canopy tours, crocodile cave-digging, bridge slide adventure and elephant-back children safaris.
-Children belonging to the age group 10-12 can travel over the massive gorge by gliding across a cable and go swimming in the Devils pool at the edge of the Victoria Falls.
-Kids aged over 12 can go rappelling, bridge swinging, white-water rafting and game walks.
+Children belonging to the age group 10-12 can travel over the wide gorge by gliding across a cable while kids aged over 12 can go rappelling, bridge swinging, white-water rafting and on game walks.

 Best Family Safari Lodges In Zimbabwe

 - Victoria Falls National Park: Pioneers Camp, Camp Nkwazi, Bushbuck River House Lodge

 - Hwange National Park: Davison’s Camp, Linkwasha Camp, Robin Camp, Deetema Springs Camp

 - Zambezi National Park: Great Plains Conservation Mpala Jena Camp, Zambezi Sands River Camp

 - Gonarezhou National Park: Chipinda Pools Tented Camp, Mabalauta Campsites

 Scenic Botswana is a diverse safari destination with highlights including the stunningly beautiful Okavango Delta, Chobe National Park with its huge concentrations of game, and the fascinating Central Kalahari Game Reserve.
 Botswana is often more expensive than other safari destinations, but everyone who has been there will rave that it’s well-worth the money.
 Find out more about Botswana and check out our full blog post on the best sights here.